100 Notable alumni of

 -

 Nina Marie Tandon is an American biomedical engineer.
 She is the CEO and co-founder of EpiBone.
-She currently serves as an adjunct professor of Electrical Engineering at Cooper Union and is a senior fellow at the Lab for Stem Cells and Tissue Engineering at Columbia.
+She is an adjunct professor of Electrical Engineering at Cooper Union and is a senior fellow at the Lab for Stem Cells and Tissue Engineering at Columbia.
 She was a 2011 TED Fellow and a 2012 senior TED Fellow.

 -